Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Foundational Methods

 \subsection{Nonparametric Bayesian Double Articulation Analyzer: NPB-DAA}

-NPB-DAA is an unsupervised phoneme and word discovery method proposed for the purpose of computationally imitating the lexical acquisition process of human infants.
+NPB-DAA is an unsupervised phoneme and word discovery method proposed to computationally imitate the lexical acquisition process of human infants.
 NPB-DAA uses an acoustic model and a word model to express phonemes and words.
-The acoustic model represents the duration of each phoneme and the acoustic features that make up the phoneme stochastically.
-The word model consists of a phoneme 2-gram model and a word dictionary.
-The 2-gram language model is the probability of transitioning to the word that appears after each word, and the word dictionary is the probability of the phonemes that make up each word.
+The acoustic model stochastically represents the duration of each phoneme and the acoustic features that make up the phoneme.
+The word model consists of a phoneme bigram model and a word dictionary.
+The bigram language model is the probability of transitioning to the word that appears after each word, and the word dictionary is the probability of the phonemes that make up each word.
 For more details, refer to previous research~\cite{taniguchi2016nonparametric}.

+NPB-DAA estimates latent phonemes, latent words, language models, and acoustic models, which are the latent variables of HDP-HLM, using the blocked Gibbs sampler\footnote{{HDP-HLM is the name of the probabilistic generative model, and NPB-DAA is the name of the inference algorithm for finding phonemes and words in HDP-HLM by blocked Gibbs sampler.}}. {NPB-DAA uses a nonparametric Bayesian method (specifically, the stick-breaking process (SBP)~\cite{sethuraman1994constructive}, which is based on the Dirichlet process) to automatically estimate the appropriate number of categories (i.e., number of phonemes and word types) for the data.
+In practice, a weak-limit approximation~\cite{fox2011sticky} in the SBP is used to specify the maximum limit number of categories for implementation.} For the inference algorithm, refer to the paper in which it was defined~\cite{taniguchi2016nonparametric}.